FABallemand/ProjetDeveloppementWeb/README.md

 # 🛜 Projet Developpement Web: Trail Running Shoes

 ## 👟 Description
+As a trail runner I really want to know the best shoes to buy.
+In order to perform an educated purchase I need to know what each model feels on the long run: How light are the shoes?
+Are they comfortable?
+Do they have a good grip?
+On rock?
+On dirt?
+What about rainning conditions?
+Will my ankle feel supported?
+Which size should I get?

 Trail Running Shoes (TRS) is a community based website rencensing relevant data about trail running shoes.
 Athletes can share feedbacks, feelings or technical details about the shoes they own (and store in a cupboard) and browse the thoughts of other trail runners about other running sneackers.
 All athletes can easily display their favorite (or worst) shoes on a special shelf.

 |           |       Trail Runner        |
 |-----------|---------------------------|